top of page

 Dismissive Avoidance in the Bible

 In the Bible, we find several examples of individuals who distance themselves emotionally or physically from others due to fear, shame, or a desire for independence.
-Jonah is an example because he initially tried to avoid God's command by fleeing in the opposite direction (see Jonah 1–4).
+Jonah is an example because he initially tried to avoid God's command by fleeing in the opposite direction (Jonah 1–4).
 His actions could be interpreted as a form of avoidance or dismissal of attachment to God's will.
 Similarly, in the New Testament, we see instances where characters struggle with attachment-related issues.
-For instance, the story of the rich young ruler who walks away from Jesus when faced with the challenge of giving up his wealth (see Matt 19:16-22) could be seen as an example of dismissive behavior driven by attachment to material possessions.
+For example, the story of the rich young ruler who walks away from Jesus when faced with the challenge of giving up his wealth (Matt 19:16-22) could be seen as an example of dismissive behavior driven by attachment to material possessions.
 While the Bible does not use modern psychological terminology, it does contain narratives and teachings that touch on themes relevant to attachment theory, including avoidance of intimacy, fear of dependency, and self-reliance.

 James Collazo